 - Bring healthy snacks like fruits, vegetables, and nuts.

-- Bring books, CD’s, and DVD’s that support your goals for your soulful vacation.
+- Bring books and other materials that support your goals for your soulful vacation.
 Include these items in your schedule.

 - Bring music that inspires and moves you the most!